Have You Heard The Buzz About Retinol? Martin & Phelps Beauty Salon in Cheltenham Investigates Exactly What Retinol is...

 - Retinol - the strongest of the retinoids found in over-the-counter products

-- Tretinoin – prescription only and helpful for people with acne and light acne scarring
+- Tretinoin - prescription only and helpful for those with acne and light acne scarring

 - Tazarotene - prescription only retinoid commonly sold in two concentrations (0.05% and 0.1%) and helpful for acne, psoriasis, sun-damaged skin.